filippo-ferrari/munera/README.md

 ## Known Issues

-- PeopleVIew dosent refresh after an edit operation anymore
+- PeopleVIew doesn't refresh after an edit operation anymore
 - Form still needs more validation when empty, some entities can be created with all null values, even the ones that have constraints throw SQL errors, they need to be gracefully handled.
 - Errors need to be caught and handled
 - Graphs still need ~~a lot of~~ **some** improvements
-- ~~ExpenseView dosent refresh after an edit operation anymore~~
+- ~~ExpenseView doesn't refresh after an edit operation anymore~~